mhina17/backEndDeveloperExam/README.md

 # Installation

-These aregit the following steps to install the project:
+These are the following steps to install the project:
 1. First clone the repository using: git clone https://github.com/mhina17/backEndDeveloperExam.git
 2. Go to the project directory and open the cmd.
 3. Run composer install